Scaling and Trade-offs in Multi-agent Autonomous Systems: Data Scaling for Swarm Performance

 Therefore, assuming $P$ can be computed for many scenarios, varying the parameter values, the remaining task is to obtain or at least approximate the function $P = f(\{p_n\})$.
 Such a task arises often in physical sciences, such as in fluid mechanics or soft matter physics.
 The form of the function $f$, as well as the way the parameters $\{p_n\}$ appear in the function, often gives significant insight into the emergent features of the problem.
 The point of this paper is to demonstrate how this function $f$ can be found for drone simulations, guided by dimensional analysis, in order to answer many of the issues raised in the introduction (e.g., trade-offs and scaling break-points).

-The first point to make is that there is a mathematical guarantee about the maximum number of unique arguments to $f$.
-This theorem is called the Buckingham-$\pi$ theorem~\cite{buckingham1914,buckpi,gibbings2011dimensional,barenblatt1987dimensional}.
-This theorem can be formally proven~\cite{buckpi,evans1972dimensional}, but we will simply state the results here.
-The first result is that $P = f(\{p_n\})$ cannot depend on the values of parameters directly but on the values of dimensionless combinations of parameters, called dimensionless groups or $\pi$ groups.
-The second result is that there is a maximum number of independent dimensionless groups $k$, given by the difference of the total number of parameters $n$ in the problem and the number of physical dimensions $d$, i.e., $k = n - d$.
-Note that $k$ is invariant regardless of which specific repeating variables are chosen to construct the $\pi$-groups; different choices yield algebraically distinct groups that span the same space and produce equivalent scaling relations.
-Note that the dimensions here are physical dimensions like mass, length, and time (in which case, $d = 3$), not spatial dimensions.
-Obtaining the $\pi$ groups can be done by picking one parameter for each physical dimension and using those parameters to nondimensionalize all other parameters.
-There should then be some functional relation that relates the output $\pi$ group, $\pi_1$, to all input $\pi$ groups, $\pi_2$ through $\pi_k$,
+The Buckingham-$\pi$ theorem makes a mathematical guarantee about the maximum number of unique arguments to $f$~\cite{buckingham1914,buckpi,evans1972dimensional,gibbings2011dimensional,barenblatt1987dimensional}. $P = f(\{p_n\})$ must depend only on dimensionless combinations of parameters, called dimensionless groups or $\pi$ groups.
+The maximum number of independent dimensionless groups is $k=n-d$, where $n$ is the total number of parameters and $d$ is the number of physical dimensions (e.g., $d=3$ for mass, length, and time).
+There should then be some functional relation among the $\pi$ groups:

-This method is common in fluid mechanics~\cite{rott1990note,garaud2021journey}, granular flow~\cite{dacruz2005,Krizou2020}, and other nonlinear dynamics problems~\cite{strogatz2018nonlinear}.
-One classic example involves the drag force $F_d$ and Reynolds number ${\rm Re}$.
-For a sphere of diameter $D$ moving at velocity $V$ through a viscous fluid with density $\rho$ and dynamic viscosity $\eta$, we want to write $F_d = f(D,V,\rho,\eta)$.
-There is one output ($F_d$) and four input parameters ($D$, $V$, $\rho$, and $\eta$), so $n=5$ and $d = 3$ (mass, length, and time), implying $k=2$.
-One possibility for the two dimensionless groups is $\pi_1 = F_d / \rho V^2 D^2$ and $\pi_2 = {\rm Re} = \rho V D / \eta$, from which the theorem implies

-where $f$ is often called the drag coefficient $C_d$ (up to a geometrical factor).
-Thus, the relationship between these five parameters must fit into the form of Eq.~\eqref{eqn:drag}.

-Another example is a sheared granular material~\cite{dacruz2005}, where the desired output is the shear stress $\tau$ required for a given strain rate $\dot{\gamma}$, confining pressure $p$, grain size $d$, grain elastic modulus $E$ and grain mass density $\rho$.
-These are six parameters, with three dimensions, meaning there are three dimensionless groups: $\tau/p$, $\dot{\gamma}d\sqrt{\rho/p}$, and $E/p$.
-So, $\tau/p = f(\dot{\gamma}d\sqrt{\rho/p},E/p)$.
-However, when $E\gg p$, as is common in nature, $f$ becomes independent of $E/p$.
-This insensitivity to one or more of the dimensionless groups is common.